-The Accreditation Committee was established by the Podiatry Board of Australia (the Board) under the National Law.
+The Podiatry Accreditation Committee (Accreditation Committee) is the accreditation authority for podiatry.
+The Accreditation Committee was established by the Podiatry Board of Australia (the National Board).
+The Accreditation Committee:

 An approved program of study qualifies a graduate to apply for registration as a health practitioner.
-Programs of study are approved by the Board.
+Programs of study are approved by the National Board.

 The Accreditation Committee assesses education providers and programs against the accreditation standards and decides whether or not to accredit the provider and program.
-The Board considers the Accreditation Committee’s decision and their report and decides whether or not to approve an accredited program as a qualification for registration as a Podiatrist.
+The National Board considers the Accreditation Committee’s decision and their report and decides whether or not to approve an accredited program as a qualification for registration as a podiatrist.

-The Accreditation Committee considers the assessment team report and decides whether (or not) to accredit the program (with or without conditions).
+The Accreditation Committee considers the assessment team report and decides whether or not to accredit the program, with or without conditions.

-If the Accreditation Committee decides to accredit a program of study (with or without conditions), it gives the Board a report about its accreditation decision.
-The Board then decides whether it will approve, or refuse to approve, the accredited program of study as leading to a qualification for registration.
+If the Accreditation Committee decides to accredit a program of study (with or without conditions), it gives the National Board a report about its accreditation decision.
+The National Board then decides whether it will approve, or refuse to approve, the accredited program of study as leading to a qualification for registration.

 When a program of study is accredited with conditions, it means the Accreditation Committee has decided that, on the basis of the assessment team’s findings: